Daniel-Chow-YC/AsynchronusJS-and-APIs-GifGenerator/README.md

 - A button that fetches a new image without refreshing the page.
 - A search box so users can search for specific gifs.
 - An error message is dsplayed if Giphy doesn’t find any gifs with the searched keyword.
+<p> </p>

+Todo:
+- Create a backend so that I can store my API Keys and keep my key safely hidden.

 ### Promises
 - a promise is an object that might produce a value at some point in the future.